steliosg23/PDS-A2/README.md

 ### Submission Notebooks

-This notebooks constitute the main notebooks for this project.After some benchmarks regarding the use of title or text the main feature, We train the notebook using "text" feature and the other features 'year', 'month', 'day', 'country' and after training we predict on unlabeled contest data.
+These notebooks constitute the main notebooks for this project.After some benchmarks regarding the use of title or text the main feature, We train the notebook using "text" feature and the other features 'year', 'month', 'day', 'country' and after training we predict on unlabeled contest data.

 - **[Submission_Model_Finetuned_BioBERT_PDS_A2_Food_Hazard_Detection]**